 “ Gotta close up here.
 I'm freezing my ass off.
 If you make it down the rest of the way . . . come on aboard."

 "Thanks, I think . . ."

-I found JJ in the main salon, reveling in the warmth of the big kerosene stove he used to heat the entire boat.
-He was obviously oblivious to the carcinogenic horrors, of the burning kerosene fumes, soaking up any breathable molecules in the atmosphere.
+I found JJ in the main salon reveling in the warmth of the big kerosene stove used to heat the entire boat.
+He was obviously oblivious to the carcinogenic horrors of the burning kerosene fumes soaking up any breathable molecules in the atmosphere.
 Adding to the heady atmosphere, JJ busied himself as he incinerated a steak in a well-used frying pan.
-He was nearly invisible, inside a cloud of even more carcinogenic smoke; a normal situation whenever JJ cooked aboard.
+He was nearly invisible inside a cloud of even more carcinogenic smoke – a normal situation whenever JJ cooked aboard.

 The galley exhaust fan was no match for the incendiary gourmet.
-Sooner or later, I thought, this will have to lead to a six o'clock news type scenario; never mind the long term effect on his lungs and immune system.
+Sooner or later, I thought, this will have to lead to a six o'clock news type scenario.
+Never mind the long term effect on his lungs and immune system.
 Actually, as I thought about it, the entire scene fit JJ perfectly.
-Sort of like, oh well, what the hell, let it all hang out.
-Live fast, die young, and all the rest.
+Sort of like, oh well, what the hell let it all hang out, live fast die young, and all the rest.
 Along with his good sense of humor, a penchant for light hearted behavior, and a less than discriminating selection of female companions, JJ is good company.
-I can always count on a lift whenever I come to see him.
+I could always count on a lift whenever I came to see him.